In this page:

 When they reach 14 years old, our pupils join our ‘Working LIFE’ programme, which leads to our newly developing traineeships and apprenticeships at post 16.

-In 2018 we started an ‘Entrants to Employee’ programme with a commitment that by 2023 25% to 33% of our neurodiverse Young Leaders will transition through to becoming Alumni Mentor Volunteers and then Alumni Learning Mentor employees.
-Two of these exceptional Alumni Learning Mentor employees already support our Peer Mentors and Alumni Mentor Volunteers in an unique virtuous cycle.
+Our ‘Entrants to Employee’ programme aims to help our neurodiverse young leaders to transition through to become Alumni Mentor Volunteers and then Alumni Learning Mentor employees.
+Two of these exceptional Alumni Learning Mentor employees already support our Peer Mentors and Alumni Mentor Volunteers in a unique virtuous cycle.
 That is the TCES Way.

-Based on nationally recognised gold standards for excellence in careers provision, our Careers Offer is delivered through one of four key elements of our LIFE Programme: Future Options & Employability.
+Based on nationally recognised gold standards for excellence in careers provision, our Careers Offer is delivered through one of four key elements of our LIFE Programme: Future Options and Employability.